PaynKillr/egypt-blocklist/README.md

 …then you’re basically the Last Guardian Standing in a Trials of Osiris game — and your Your ISP: "Hold my beer... and your connection."

 So I built this:
-A flat, aggressive-but-safe blocklist (updated weekly) focused 100% on phishing, malware, spyware, and scam domains targeting Egyptian users.
+A flat, aggressive-but-safe blocklist (updated weekly, kinda!) focused 100% on phishing, malware, spyware, and scam domains targeting Egyptian users.

+This complements global lists (Hagezi, OISD), doesn't replace 'em.
+It's Egypt-first: less big tech solution, more highly localized DNS vendetta.